ryancornett/db-bbq/README.md

     - I downloaded the "axe Accessibility Linter" extension for VSCode.
 It found ten errors: a missing lang attribute, missing alt attributes, and link images with no discernible text.
     - I added the necessary lang="en" attribute to the html element, gave all images alt attributes, and gave all image-only links aria labels.

 I ran the accessiBe.com accessScan on my GitHub Pages site.
 My site was marked "Compliant!
-Great work, you are compliant with the WCAG 2.1 level AA"
+Great work, you are compliant with the WCAG 2.1 level AA."
+I did make changes to the colors to achieve a contrast ratio of 4.5, but the scan after doing so showed issues remained with contrast.
+I couldn't figure out why.
+I also added "aria-required" attributes to form fields, added a "role" attribute to an empty span element given textContent with JavaScript, and added a hidden link that skips navigation.

 I ran the web.dev PageSpeed Insights report on my GitHub Pages site and received the following scores:
 - Mobile